Charlotte Crutchfield: Other memberships

-Political position
+Political positions

 Criminal justice

 Crutchfield introduced legislation during the 2021 legislative session that would allow individuals convicted of first-degree murder as minors to have their convictions reviewed.

 During the 2019 legislative session, Crutchfield introduced legislation to create a separate, pre-release mediation unit for women in the state prison system.
 She introduced legislation during the 2021 legislative session that would repeal the prohibition on prosecuting sexual crimes against a victim who is the spouse of the assailant.
 The bill passed the House of Delegates by a vote of 125-4.
 The bill was re-introduced during the 2022 legislative session, during which it passed the House of Delegates by a vote of 125-6 and the Senate by 46-0.

 Crutchfield introduced legislation during the 2022 legislative session that would allow hate crime victims to bring civil action against the person who committed the act.
 The bill passed the House of Delegates by a vote of 94-41.